cryptoscuttlebutt/FaucetHub-Faucet/README.md

 # Fee

 A small fee of 1 Satoshi will be sent to the owner for each claim.
-Remvoing license can be done by paying a one-time fee.

-# Terms and Conditions

-You have the rights to modify the code, as long you do not remove the fees/license.